Generalization of RLVR Using Causal Reasoning as a Testbed: Introduction

 Recent work has begun to examine the generalization behavior of reinforcement-learning fine-tuning (RL) relative to supervised fine-tuning (SFT) or hybrid approaches \citep{chu2025sft, chen2025sftrlearlyinvestigation, swamy2025roadsleadlikelihoodvalue, qiu2025metisriserlincentivizessft}.
 Particularly relevant is \citet{chu2025sft}, which evaluates the generalization of RLVR and SFT on novel variants of text and visual reasoning tasks.
 Our work differs from these prior work by focusing on a challenging and essential task: causal inference.

 Causal inference provides a structured setting for examining RLVR generalization, because its three levels of inference---associational, interventional, and counterfactual, known collectively as the causal ladder \citep{Bareinboim2022OnPH, pearlwhy}---form a hierarchy that supports both within- and across-level generalization tests.
 CLadder \citep{jin2023cladder} covers this hierarchy and serves as a holistic causal inference benchmark, requiring models to interpret natural language scenarios, identify query types, and formalize causal expressions, in addition to performing the derivation and calculation needed to answer the query.
-In our setting, we focus on the derivation and calculation components, which become more involved as graphs grow larger and more interconnected, making them useful for probing how LLMs fine-tuned with RLVR handle questions that require an increasing number of reasoning steps.
-We therefore construct our own dataset, RLCausal, whose questions include fully specified causal graphs instead of natural language scenarios, and vary the graph structure, extending beyond CLadder's manually curated topologies to larger, randomly generated 10-node graphs.
+In our setting, we focus on the derivation and calculation, which require more steps on larger and more interconnected graphs, making them useful for probing how LLMs fine-tuned with RLVR perform as required number of reasoning steps increases.
+We therefore construct our own dataset, RLCausal, whose questions are about fully specified causal graphs instead of natural language scenarios.
+We also vary the graph structure, extending beyond CLadder's manually curated topologies to larger, randomly generated 10-node graphs.